Wolfmyths/Myth-Mod-Manager/CONTRIBUTING.md

 To fix a typo in the program, you have to unfortunately find it in the source code which is located in `./src`.
 If you aren't familiar with programming or python, create an issue and someone or me (wolfmyths) will fix it.

-When you see text that is to be translated, it will look like this:
+When you see text that is to be translated, it will look like this in the code:
 ```py
 qapp.translate('Options', 'General')
 ```